 My sweetheart Marilyn and I love to travel.
-Our favorite getaway strategy, which we discovered when rising gas prices made travel by car somewhat painful, is to drive someplace, park the car, and travel on foot or by tandem bike.
+Our favorite getaway strategy, which we discovered when rising gas prices made travel by car somewhat painful, is to drive someplace, park the car, and travel on foot, by kayak or, best of all, by tandem bike.

-On the last weekend in April, an often-dreary and blackfly-plagued time of year in the hills, we loaded our tandem on the car, and headed for Cape Cod and Martha’s Vineyard, two of the great biking destinations in the northeast.
+On the last weekend in April, an often-dreary and blackfly-plagued time of year in the hills of New Hampshire, we loaded our tandem on the car, and headed for Cape Cod and Martha’s Vineyard, two of the great biking destinations in the northeast.
 At this time of year, the Cape and Islands are quiet; roads, recreation paths, inns, shops and restaurants less crowded and more inviting than they will be in a month.

 And the weather can be beautiful.
 Or not.
 More on this later . . .